Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 0xD1, 0x01, 0x00, // TLV Read = ALW
 0xD0, 0x03, 0xE1, 0xFC, 0x07 // TLV Change = LcsO \< op

-  - At OPTIGA™,
+  - At OPTIGA™ Trust M,

-      - The reset type (F0) tag must be available in metadata of the Target OPTIGA™ OID to be updated and the metadata update descriptor are verified whether to allow the protected update or not.
+      - The reset type (F0) tag must be available in metadata of the Target OPTIGA™ Trust M OID to be updated and the metadata update descriptor are verified whether to allow the protected update or not.

-      - If the new metadata (in payload) contains the LcsO tag, then the LcsO in the target OPTIGA™ OID metadata gets with this value and the LcsO value specified in the metadata update Identifier is ignored.
+      - If the new metadata (in payload) contains the LcsO tag, then the LcsO in the target OPTIGA™ Trust M OID metadata gets with this value and the LcsO value specified in the metadata update Identifier is ignored.

-      - If the new metadata (in payload) does not contain the LcsO tag, then the LcsO in the target OPTIGA™ OID current metadata gets updated with the value specified in the metadata update Identifier of the current metadata.
+      - If the new metadata (in payload) does not contain the LcsO tag, then the LcsO in the target OPTIGA™ Trust M OID current metadata gets updated with the value specified in the metadata update Identifier of the current metadata.

-      - The payload version specified in the manifest gets updated in the target OPTIGA™ OID metadata.
+      - The payload version specified in the manifest gets updated in the target OPTIGA™ Trust M OID metadata.

-      - The tags which are specified in the new metadata (in payload), gets replaced in the target OPTIGA™ OID metadata and the remaining tags in target OPTIGA™ OID metadata still remain unchanged.
+      - The tags which are specified in the new metadata (in payload), gets replaced in the target OPTIGA™ Trust M OID metadata and the remaining tags in target OPTIGA™ Trust M OID metadata still remain unchanged.

       - If the new metadata (in payload) does not contain any tags (e.g.